 These citations are taken from the Majumdar translation of The Gospel of Sri Ramakrishna.
 From Nikhilananda’s translation: “‘I am a guru…’–that [thought] is ignorance” (p.
 307.).
 “A man cannot be a guru” (p.
 616).
 “If somebody addresses me as guru, I say to him: ‘Go away, you fool!
 How can I be a teacher?’” (p.
 633).
 He was also fond of a devotional song addressed to God, which said: “Thou art my ever-gracious Guru” (p.
 207).

 God is the guru of humanity because he has implanted in us the Soham mantra.
-In the depths of our being, God is perpetually stimulating–actually teaching–the spirit Soham as the agent of its evolution and perfection.
+In the depths of our being, God is perpetually stimulating–actually teaching–Soham as the agent of the spirit’s evolution and perfection.
 In this way God is the guru of each one of us.
 The aspiring yogi can then feel safe and assured, for God will be his guru, just as he has been for all the enlightened throughout the ages.
 “He is guru even of the ancients,” affirmed Patanjali (Yoga Sutras 1:26).
 In the sixth edition of Paramhansa Yogananda’s Whispers From Eternity, on page 263 there is this declaration-vow to God: “Thou art my Guru-Preceptor; I am Thy disciple.”

 The first American disciple of Paramhansa Yogananda was Dr. M. W. Lewis, who perfectly assimilated the wisdom imparted to him by Yogananda.
 In a talk given in San Diego, California, in 1955, he said these inspiring words: